-Each of our Branches has a volunteer contact who is able to provide help and information to members by e-mail regarding the area covered by the Branch.
+Each of our Branches has a volunteer contact (click on "Contact Us" at the top of the page) who is able to provide help and information to members by e-mail regarding the area covered by that Branch.

-Our Chelmsford HQ covers the Central area of the County and the contact for these enquiries is Mrs Meryl Rawlings at firstname.lastname@example.org
+Our Chelmsford HQ covers the Central area of the County and the contact for these enquiries is Mrs Meryl Rawlings.

-General Family History interest meetings are held in the Galleywood Heritage Centre on Galleywood Common, Margaretting Road, Chelmsford normally on the third Saturday each month, excepting August.
+General Family History interest meetings are held in the Galleywood Heritage Centre on Galleywood Common, Margaretting Road, Chelmsford, CM2 8TR normally on the third Saturday each month, excepting August.
 These afternoon meetings commence at 2.00pm.

 Tutorials/Technology talks, particularly aimed at beginners, are also held from 10.30am at the Centre on the same day.
 Topics will alternate between technology-based talks and general interest talks to aid those newer to family history research.